itris/maneki-neko/README.md

 - [PHPStorm Templates for Magento 2](https://github.com/staempfli/magento2-phpstorm-templates) —
 - [Magento 2 removal of all optional modules](https://github.com/yireo/magento2-replace-all) — This repository contains a composer meta-package that removes numerous Magento 2 modules, making your environment lighter.
 - [EAV Cleaner Console Command](https://github.com/magento-hackathon/EAVCleaner/tree/magento2) — Purpose of this project is to check for different flaws that can occur due to EAV and provide cleanup functions.
 - [Ziggy](https://experius.github.io/ziggy/) — Ziggy is the buddy for Akeneo developers.
 He provides command line commands which will save you hours of work because he does it for you.

 #### Patch Helpers
 - [Upgrade Patch Helper](https://github.com/AmpersandHQ/ampersand-magento2-upgrade-patch-helper) — This tool looks for files which have been modified as part of the upgrade and attempts to see if you have any overrides in your site.
 - [Simple patches plugin for Composer](https://github.com/cweagans/composer-patches) — Applies a patch from a local or remote file to any package required with composer.
+- [Vaimo Composer Patches](https://github.com/vaimo/composer-patches) — Applies a patch from a local or remote file to any package that is part of a given composer project.
+Patches can be defined both on project and on package level in package config or separate JSON file.